vishnupriya20052004/DataScience_MimiProject/README.md

-# EX NO : 10 DataScience_MimiProject
+# EX NO : 10 DataScience_MiniProject
 ## Rainfall Analysis of India

 ## DATE : 12/11/2023